-In 2024 the focus of the energy efficiency workstream will be on actions for further reducing Scope 1 emissions, including both efficiency and electrification measures, such as the installation of heat pumps.
-Scope 2 Market Based emissions are expected to be zero for the fourth consecutive year as EACs will be procured to make renewable electricity claims for 100% of the Group's electricity consumption.
+In 2025 the focus of the Energy Efficiency workstream will shift from electricity consumption reduction (Scope 2) measures to actions targeting fossil fuels consumption reduction (Scope 1), including both efficiency and electrification measures, such as the installation of heat pumps.
+Scope 2 Market Based emissions are expected to be zero for the fifth consecutive year as EACs will be procured to make renewable electricity claims for 100% of the Group's electricity consumption.